xxrxhj/Pacific-Northwest-View/README.md

 Vancouver BC is known for its Mediterranean climate with rainy winter/spring and temperate summer.

-As a wine-enthusiast, I was fascinated by the degree of weather fluctation attributable to quality grapes.
+As a wine-enthusiast, I was fascinated by the degree to which weather fluctation is attributable to quality grapes.

 Thos database features extreme highs and lows in climate.
 Let's discover the duplicates and outliers.